particle-iot/docs/src/content/reference/SDKs/android.md

 ### Introduction

-The Particle Android Cloud SDK is an easy-to-use wrapper for the Particle REST API, providing a clear, type-safe way for your Android app to interact with Particle-powered connected products, all via the Particle Device Cloud.
+The Particle Android Cloud SDK enables Android apps to interact with Particle-powered connected products via the Particle Cloud.
+As an easy-to-use wrapper for the Particle REST API, the Cloud SDK can:

-SDK features include:

-- Getting a list of a user's Particle devices
+- Get a list of Particle devices claimed by a user account
+- Read variables from devices
-- Reading variables and invoking functions on devices
+- Invoke functions on devices
-- Publishing events from mobile devices, and subscribing to events published by devices & apps
+- Publish events from your mobile app and subscribe to events coming from devices
+- Get data usage information for cellular devices
-- Claiming & unclaiming devices for a user
+- Claim/unclaim devices for a user account
-- Managing access tokens for the Particle Device Cloud
+- Manage & inject user sessions for the Particle Cloud (access tokens, encrypted session management)

 The complete SDK sources are available to [browse on GitHub](https://github.com/particle-iot/particle-android/tree/master/cloudsdk/src/main/java/io/particle/android/sdk/cloud).